Kim Nam-gil

 Kim Nam-gil (born March 13, 1980) is a South Korean actor, producer, director, singer and philanthropist.
-He is best known from leading roles in period drama Portrait of a Beauty (2008); adventure film The Pirates (2014); disaster blockbuster Pandora (2016); crime thriller Memoir of a Murderer (2017) and the crime-comedy television drama The Fiery Priest (2019).
-His breakthrough role was Bidam in the hit television period drama Queen Seondeok (2009).
+He had his breakthrough role as Silla politician Bidam in the historical series Queen Seondeok (2009), and became known for his roles in period drama Portrait of a Beauty (2008), adventure film The Pirates (2014), disaster blockbuster Pandora (2016), crime thriller Memoir of a Murderer (2017) and the crime-comedy television drama The Fiery Priest (2019).

-Kim is also the founder and CEO of a non-profit organization Gilstory that focuses on preserving cultural heritage, promoting arts and raising special purpose relief funds.
+Outside acting, Kim is the founder and CEO of a non-profit organization Gilstory that focuses on preserving cultural heritage, promoting arts and raising special purpose relief funds.
 Kim is known for his versatility as an actor and for often balancing projects with commercial value and roles that are artistic in nature.
 He was placed 17th in the top 40 most powerful stars in Korea 2020 by Forbes.
 On February 3, 2021, Kim launched Gilstory ENT, a comprehensive entertainment company, together with Han Jae Deok, head of film production company Sanai Pictures.

 Career

-Television
+Beginnings

 Kim began his acting career on television with a minor role in the 1999 KBS youth drama School 1.
 Four years later, he passed the 2003 Talent Audition conducted annually by MBC, and appeared in various minor roles on the network's shows, such as Be Strong, Geum-soon!.
 During this time, he was using the stage name Lee Han, which he made up to avoid confusion with Kang Nam-gil, another Korean actor with a similar name, and to give himself a more sophisticated image.
 In the following years he took on more supporting roles in television dramas, among them Goodbye Solo, Lovers, and When Spring Comes.